 • Clear browser cache and localStorage

-• Restart the MentraOS manager app
+• Restart the MentraOS Mobile App

 • Check browser developer tools for JavaScript errors